ymollard/python-advanced-slides/exercises.md

 ---

 - 4.2.
 Create a logger for each module: `agios.py`, `blocked.py`, `internal.py`.
-Make sure you log unseful debug info in the next questions.
+Make sure you log useful debug info in the next questions.

 - 4.3.
 Move the class declaration of `AgiosBankAccount` in `agios.py`